kahdichienja/web_view_sdk_lib/README.md

 * **SwiftUI**: `/example/web_view_sdk_test_app`
 * **UIKit**: `/example/web_view_sdk_test_app_uikit`

-These demonstrate CSP setup, `testMode`, and logging.
+These demonstrate CSP setup, `isProd`, and logging.

 ---

 ## 🧑‍💻 7.
 Best Practices

 * Only whitelist URLs that your app should load.
-* Use **testMode** in development to show warnings instead of crashing.
+* Use **isProd** in development to show warnings instead of crashing.
 * Always log anomalies for audit and diagnostics.
 * Keep CSP updated to block untrusted sources.
 * Do not disable security checks in production builds.